ponskillhub/Git/TechTFQ.md

 nothing to commit, working tree clean
 ```

-### this shows that both master and clock branch has the same code
+### this shows that both master and clock branch has the same commit

 ```
 root@09ae4c2009ae://digital_clock# git log --oneline